Is this the new X Factor judging line-up?

 The One Direction star replied: “We’ve had no official conversation yet.
 But yeah, I mean, why wouldn’t I?”

-Meanwhile, sources have previously linked Williams and his wife Ayda to the new-look panel.
+Meanwhile, Williams and his wife Ayda had both been heavily rumoured as possible X Factor judges before this Tuesday’s announcement.

-According to The Mirror, a source said of the Loose Women panelist and actress: “[Ayda] thinks doing the show with Robbie will be a lot of fun – particularly as she wants to beat her husband at his own game.
-She can’t wait to get started.”
+According to The Mirror, one source said Loose Women panelist and actress Ayda Field ‘couldn’t wait to get started’ on the show, saying that she thought “doing the show with Robbie will be a lot of fun – particularly as she wants to beat her husband at his own game.”

+While not confirming his involvement at the time, Robbie addressed the X Factor rumours when he made an appearance on This Morning back in June.

 The X Factor returns to ITV this autumn